quantnetwork/overledger-treasury-community/Code/README.md

 # Interact with the Treasury

 In this section we will firstly describe what is in the Code folder and secondly describe how to use the associated scripts to interact with the treasury.
-If you would like to learn more about the treasury, see [this video introduction]().
+If you would like to learn more about the treasury, see [the treasury video introduction](https://www.youtube.com/channel/UCsz53-6ZYJCI0TtE4M_kdkA).

 In the Code folder you will see the SmartContracts subfolder that contains:
 - AbstractsAndInterfaces: These are the smart contract abstract and interfaces that the other contracts use.